carbon-language/carbon-lang/docs/design/generics/overview.md

 -   A function with a generic type parameter can have the same function body as an unparameterized one.
 Functions can freely mix generic, template, and regular parameters.
--   Interfaces can require other interfaces be implemented, or [extend](terminology.md#extending-an-interface) them.
+-   Interfaces can require other interfaces be implemented or [extend](terminology.md#extending-an-interface) them.
 -   The `&` operation on type-of-types allows you conveniently combine interfaces.
 It gives you all the names that don't conflict.